vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Programming/Editor Issues/Serialisation/SerializedObject How-to.md

 Inserting elements into the array is achieved with [InsertArrayElementAtIndex](https://docs.unity3d.com/ScriptReference/SerializedProperty.InsertArrayElementAtIndex.html).
 #### Removing Elements
 Use [DeleteArrayElementAtIndex](https://docs.unity3d.com/ScriptReference/SerializedProperty.DeleteArrayElementAtIndex.html) to remove an element at an array index.
-If the type is Object Reference you may need to set [objectReferenceValue](https://docs.unity3d.com/ScriptReference/SerializedProperty-objectReferenceValue.html) to null, or else a call to this method will only nullify the reference and not remove the element.
+If the type is Object Reference you may need to set [objectReferenceValue](https://docs.unity3d.com/ScriptReference/SerializedProperty-objectReferenceValue.html) to null beforehand, or else a call to this method will only nullify the reference and not remove the element.